Barry DeKay: Agriculture and Farming

 In the 2024 Legislative Session, Dekay introduced Legislative Bill 246, Prohibit cultivated-protein food products under the Nebraska Pure Food Act and provide a deceptive trade practice.
 The bill, which did pass the Unicameral and was approved by the Governor, bans lab grown meat in Nebraska.

 DeKay echoed other Republican views that lab grown meat is an attempt to weaken the Nebraska beef industry and said it’s “elitist.”
 DeKay created and entered the bill at the behest of Governor Jim Pillen.

 Foreign Affairs

 In the 2024 Legislative Session, DeKay introduced Legislative Bill 1301, Adopt the Foreign-owned Real Estate National Security Act, which would set up further parameters that would keep foreign citizens or corporations from purchasing land in Nebraska.
 The bill was created at the behest of Governor Jim Pillen.
 The bill, which did pass in the Unicameral and was approved by the Governor, was opposed by the Nebraska ACLU as it encourages “discrimination and harassment.”

-An article from Flatwater Free Press noted that those who owned the most farmland in Nebraska were not foreigners, but Ted Turner the founder of Cable News Network CNN; The Mormon Church; and Bill Gates.
+An article from Flatwater Free Press noted that those who owned the most farmland in Nebraska were not foreigners, but Ted Turner the founder of Cable News Network CNN; the Church of Jesus Christ of Latter-day Saints; and Bill Gates.